impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 Owner: Ryan Laird
 Company Handbook: false
 Created time: 24 March 2025 10:41
-GRI Disclosures: 304-1 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas (https://www.notion.so/304-1-Operational-sites-owned-leased-managed-in-or-adjacent-to-protected-areas-and-areas-of-high-1dad6625c6798028988cc7187f9fad95?pvs=21), 306-1 Waste generation and significant waste-related impacts (https://www.notion.so/306-1-Waste-generation-and-significant-waste-related-impacts-1dad6625c67980d986ebc2ad02e3ab99?pvs=21)
+GRI Disclosures: 304-1, 306-1
 ID: POL-88
-IMS: Social Responsibility Management System (https://www.notion.so/Social-Responsibility-Management-System-1bcd6625c679802ebb29cba68047cbf5?pvs=21)
+IMS: Social Responsibility Management System
 Last edited time: 7 October 2025 18:33
-Parent item: Integrated Management System Policy (Integrated%20Management%20System%20Policy%20285d6625c67980c4a581e1c7edd84c98.md)
+Parent item: Integrated Management System Policy
 Status: Not started
-Sub-item: Sustainable Materials Policy (Sustainable%20Materials%20Policy%201c0d6625c6798172a087f1f4c19c1a89.md), Sustainable working (home and working) (Sustainable%20working%20(home%20and%20working)%201c0d6625c6798163a2e9e1217aadfaba.md), Sustainable ICT Policy (Sustainable%20ICT%20Policy%201e2d6625c67980bf9cc9df6c1cf9dd64.md), Biodiversity Policy (Biodiversity%20Policy%20285d6625c6798035b099c6b4ef1ba778.md), Waste Management Policy (Waste%20Management%20Policy%20285d6625c6798087a548dfebf99f8400.md), Environmental Sustainability for Virtual Offices (Environmental%20Sustainability%20for%20Virtual%20Offices%201dbd6625c67980c3a773c3b854e04355.md), Water and Effluents Policy (Water%20and%20Effluents%20Policy%201c0d6625c67981259292f760cec9581b.md), Impact Policy (Impact%20Policy%20224d6625c67980c69306f3f642c9c1e2.md), ESG policy (ESG%20policy%201c0d6625c679811d9838c1a2a39f7c58.md) Version Number: 1.1
+Sub-item: Sustainable Materials Policy, Sustainable working (home and working), Sustainable ICT Policy, Biodiversity Policy, Waste Management Policy, Environmental Sustainability for Virtual Offices, Water and Effluents Policy, Impact Policy, ESG policy
+Version Number: 1.1
 weight: 10
 ---
 ## Our Commitment to Sustainability

-Green Orbit Digital is a purpose-driven digital marketing agency advancing sustainable transformation through innovative communications and space-enabled solutions.
+Impact Orbit Creative Group is a purpose-driven digital marketing agency advancing sustainable transformation through innovative communications and space-enabled solutions.
 As a responsible business, we embed sustainability at the core of our operations and strategy—minimising our environmental impact, championing equity and ethical practices, and delivering long-term value for people, planet, and profit.

 This policy complements our **Environmental Policy**, **Corporate Social Responsibility (CSR) Policy**, and **Code of Ethics**, forming part of a comprehensive suite of sustainability and governance documents that guide our internal operations and external impact.